martinlowinski/osx-battery-logger/README.md

 For more about launchd and tools to help you manage it, I recommend [Nathan Grigg's introduction][launchd-ng] and the [launch man page][launchd-man].

 ## Header
-If you want a header for the CSV File, then either create the file before you run the script or modify it afterwards to include a line like:
+A header for the CSV file is needed such that D3.js.
+If you create a new file, make sure that the following line is included:

     Date (UTC),Cycle Count,Design Capacity,Max Capacity,Current Capacity,External Connected